AnouarElKihal/nvimconfig/README.md

 # NVIMCONFIG
-This is my personal neovim configuration folder
+This is my personal neovim configuration folder.